 Enrichment Program Offerings

 The Diabetes Research Center oversees the Diabetes and Metabolism Enrichment Program.
-This program is jointly sponsored by the Diabetes Research Center, Nutrition and Obesity Research Center, UW Diabetes Institute and Pacific Northwest Diabetes Research Institute, together with participation from other local centers, particularly the Benaroya Research Institute at Virginia Mason and this program comprises:
+This program is jointly sponsored by the Diabetes Research Center, UW Diabetes Institute and Pacific Northwest Diabetes Research Institute, together with participation from other local centers, particularly the Benaroya Research Institute at Virginia Mason and this program comprises:

 Diabetes and Metabolism Seminar Series

-This seminar series is held twice a month through the academic year.
+This seminar series is held during the academic year.
 Speakers and topics are selected within areas of clinical and basic research reflecting the Diabetes Research Center research base, specifically: pathogenesis of type 1 and type 2 diabetes, islet biology, insulin resistance, body weight regulation and obesity pathogenesis, lipotoxicity and inflammation, lipids and lipoproteins, diabetes complications and atherosclerosis.

 Kroc Scholar Lecture